ColdBox/coldbox-zero-to-hero/OUTLINE.md

 ### 11. View User Rants

-- [ ] Create the spec for the profile page
+- [ ] Create the spec for a user rants page
-- [ ] Add routes for the profile
+- [ ] Add routes for the user's rants
 - [ ] Update the rant service to get rants per user
 - [ ] Create the handler
-- [ ] Create a reusable viewlet for our rants
+- [ ] Create a reusable partial for our rant display

 Steps:

  - [Start 12](steps/step-12.md)

 ### 12. Add Rant Actions